Forming an LLC in Texas: Everything You Need to Know

 An EIN is required if an LLC has more than one member, regardless of whether there are any employees.
 Forming a one-member LLC requires an EIN if it has employees or if the LLC is being taxed as a corporation.
 An EIN is available through the Internal Revenue Service website free of charge.

 You may be required to register with the Comptroller of Public Accounts if your LLC sells goods and sales tax is collected.
 There is also an annual franchise tax imposed by Texas on most LLCs.
 An initial franchise tax report with public information is required the first year and annually thereafter.
 The report must be signed by the manager or member of the LLC and filed before May 15.

 If the LLC has employees, you must register for Texas Unemployment Insurance Tax.
 This is done through the Texas Workforce Commission.

 Businesses organized outside of Texas must register with the Texas secretary of state.
 A foreign LLC must appoint a registered agent for service of process.
 To register, file an application for Registration of Foreign Limited Liability Company (Form 304).

 If you need help with forming an LLC in Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.